faiceps/dwh-analytics/README.md

 ## 📖 Project Overview

-Welcome to second part of my **SQL Data Warehouse and Analytics Project** !
+Welcome to Part 2 of my **SQL Data Warehouse and Analytics Project** !

-This analytics project extends the previous SQL Data Warehouse into an analytics layer to answer real business questions.
+This analytics project builds on the previous [Data Warehouse Project developed in Part 1](https://github.com/faiceps/data-warehouse), extending into a business analytics layer to answer real business questions.

-If you haven't seen the [Part 1 of SQL Data Warehouse Project, click here.](https://github.com/faiceps/data-warehouse)

-These scripts cover various analyses such as database exploration, measures and metrics, time-based trends, cumulative analytics, and more.
+In this project, I used SQL-based analytics to explore data, build metrics, and deliver actionable insights that mirror real-world BI use cases.

 This project involves:

 **A.  Exploratory Data Analysis (EDA)**
-1. Database exploration.
+1. Database and schema exploration.
 2. Dimensions exploration.
-3. Measures exploration.
+3. Date range exploration.
+4. Key measures exploration.
-4. Magnitude analysis.
+5. Magnitude analysis.
-5. Ranking analysis.
+6. Ranking analysis.

+**B.  Advanced Analytics**
+1. Change over time analysis.
+2. Cumulative analysis.
+3. Performance analysis.

 As this SQL analytics project is a work in progress, more **advanced analytics** will be performed, such as: